llopezmo-rh/primos/README.md

 # What does "primos" do?

+Two different executable files are provided, which are described below.

+## primos

 It is a simple prime-number prospector for GNU/Linux.
 It looks for prime numbers in an infinite loop starting from the number passed as an argument.
 For example:
 ```
 $ primos 55555